PREETCHAUHAN2005/Dev-Tinder-/notes.md

 3. create GEt/profikle paisend the cookie back 4.install  web token and
 5.in login api after email and password validatioon create a jwt token and send it back to user inside cookies
-6. read rthe cookies inside your profile api and find the login in user  -->
+6. read rthe cookies inside your profile api and find the login in user

+7. Create userSchema methodf to getJWT()
+create userSchema method to compare password
+-->